 A website is often one of the first meaningful places a person encounters your business.
 It helps them understand who you are, what you do, whether you are credible, and why your work matters.

-Lead users through the right sequence.
+Guide users through the right sequence.

 A good page path helps users move from the problem to the solution, from comparison to trust, or from interest to action without extra friction.

-A page should not treat every visitor the same.
-Someone from a high-intent search may need proof, service details, and a clear CTA, while an awareness-stage visitor may need more context first.
+The page should match the visit.
+A high-intent search visitor may need service details, proof, and a clear CTA, while someone from a broader campaign may need more context before acting.

 When Website Complexity Starts Creating Friction